1912 Triangular Tournament: Background

-In addition, disputes between the players and management in Australia meant that six leading Australian players refused to tour (Note: These six were Victor Trumper, Vernon Ransford, Clem Hill, Warwick Armstrong, Hanson Carter and Albert Cotter, of whom only Armstrong and Carter would again play for Australia.) whilst medical duties meant “Ranji” Hordern, easily Australia’s best bowler in the 1911–12 Ashes series, could not tour either.
-These setbacks severely weakened a side that had otherwise been level with England in recent Ashes series.
-The leg spin and googly bowlers in the South African side were very effective on the matting pitches then in use in South Africa, but were less deadly on English grass pitches.
+In addition, disputes between the players and management in Australia meant that six leading Australian players refused to tour (Note: These six were Victor Trumper, Vernon Ransford, Clem Hill, Warwick Armstrong, Hanson Carter and Albert Cotter, of whom only Armstrong and Carter would again play for Australia.) whilst medical duties meant “Ranji” Hordern, easily Australia's best bowler in the 1911–12 Ashes series, could not tour either.
+These setbacks severely weakened a team that had otherwise been level with England in recent Ashes series.
+The leg spin and googly bowlers in the South African team were very effective on the matting pitches then in use in South Africa, but were less deadly on English grass pitches.
 As a result, England dominated, winning four of their six matches and drawing the other two.

 Finally, the British public showed little interest: in the words of The Daily Telegraph:

 Nine Tests provide a surfeit of cricket, and contests between Australia and South Africa are not a great attraction to the British public.

 The tournament was so unsuccessful that it has never been repeated.
-The idea of a tournament of international cricket matches between more than two countries was not repeated, outside of regional tournaments in East Africa and the West Indies, until the invention of One Day International cricket and the first Cricket World Cup in 1975.
+The idea of a tournament of international cricket matches between more than two countries was not repeated, outside of regional tournaments in East Africa and the West Indies, until the invention of One Day International cricket and the first Women's Cricket World Cup in 1973.
 The only other Test cricket tournaments in history were the Asian Test Championships played in 1998–99 and 2001–02, which were also not great successes, until the ICC World Test Championship began in 2019.